bailknight1/SpriteEffect/README.md

     - **Mask:** Use as an effect mask for the next numbered layer (Note: Mask mode always applies as a mask only to the layer immediately following the number.
 If a number is skipped, it will not be applied.
 When in mask mode, the effect of the current layer becomes transparent).
   - **Unstretch UV:** Forces the effect texture UV to be square regardless of the sprite aspect ratio.
   - **Directional Scroll:** Applies the effect rotation angle to the effect scroll direction (e.g., if an effect is rotated 90 degrees and scrolled vertically, it will scroll in the 90 degree rotated direction instead of vertically).
+  - **World space UV:** Use world space position as UV for Effect texture and Mask texture.
   - **Mask Distort Strength:** Sets the distortion strength of the effect texture UV by the effect mask G channel (0 means no distortion).
   - **Scroll:** Control the scroll distance of the time-based effect using an animation curve.
   - **Rotate:** Control the rotation angle of the time-based effect using an animation curve.